hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 ---

-`sku` block supports the following:
+A `sku` block supports the following:

 * `name` - (Required) Specifies the Pricing Tier for the API Management Service.
 Possible values include: `Developer`, `Basic`, `Standard` and `Premium`.